iamadeadpixel/VU-Pixels_Voteban/README.md

 #### example use: !votekick playername reason
 - with a nice timer countdown
 - players need to vote with !yes or !no

+#### Thinks you need to edit: config.lua
+- Add/change the whitelist playernames
+- Enable or disbable modules, of use its default to use all.
+- Edit tablestuff.lua to adjust to your own presets.